How to carry money abroad from India while travelling

 Bonus Travel Tip: Airports exchange centers usually give you very bad rates when exchanging USD.
 Exchange minimal USD at the Airport after you land (this is for immediate requirements only).
 Covert the rest only once you get into the city (where the rates are way better).

 There are plenty of Travel Cards available in the Market.
-However, one of our our Facebook Community members strongly suggested the Niyo card.
-You can check out the original FB post on the Niyo Card here.
+However, one of our our customers strongly suggested the Niyo card.

 Inform your Bank and Credit Card companies of your travel plans